Generative AI: Energy and environment

+According to research institute Epoch AI, energy consumption per typical ChatGPT query (0.3 watt-hours) is small compared to the average U.S. household consumption per minute (almost 20 watt-hours).
+Queries containing long entries can consume significantly more energy (2.5 watt-hours for a query of around 7,500 words).

 AI has a significant carbon footprint due to growing energy consumption from both training and usage.
-Scientists and journalists have expressed concerns about the environmental impact that the development and deployment of generative models are having: high CO_{2} emissions, large amounts of freshwater used for data centers, and high amounts of electricity usage.
+Scientists and journalists have expressed concerns about the environmental impact that the development and deployment of generative models are having: high CO_{2} emissions, large amounts of freshwater used for data centers, high amounts of electricity usage, electronic waste, and pollution due to backup diesel generator exhaust.
 There is also concern that these impacts may increase as these models are incorporated into widely used search engines such as Google Search and Bing, as chatbots and other applications become more popular, and as models need to be retrained.

 The carbon footprint of generative AI globally is estimated to be growing steadily, with potential annual emissions ranging from 18.21 to 245.94 million tons of CO_{2} by 2035, with the highest estimates for 2035 nearing the impact of the United States beef industry on emissions (currently estimated to emit 257.5 million tons annually as of 2024).

 Proposed mitigation strategies include factoring potential environmental costs prior to model development or data collection, increasing efficiency of data centers to reduce electricity/energy usage, building more efficient machine learning models, minimizing the number of times that models need to be retrained, developing a government-directed framework for auditing the environmental impact of these models, regulating for transparency of these models, regulating their energy and water usage, encouraging researchers to publish data on their models' carbon footprint, and increasing the number of subject matter experts who understand both machine learning and climate science.